JerBouma/FinanceToolkit/README.md

 # Basic Usage

-This section explains in detail how the Financial Toolkit can utilitised effectively.
+This section explains in detail how the Finance Toolkit can utilitised effectively.
 Also see the Jupyter Notebook in which you can run the examples also demonstrated here.

 ___

-<b><div align="center">Find a variety of How-To Guides for the FinancialToolkit <a href="https://github.com/JerBouma/FinancialToolkit/tree/main/examples">here</a>.</div></b>
+<b><div align="center">Find a variety of How-To Guides for the FinanceToolkit <a href="https://github.com/JerBouma/FinanceToolkit/tree/main/examples">here</a>.</div></b>
 ___

 Within this package the following things are included: